aeternity/tutorials/sophia-token-exchange-contract-2.md

 ## Content

-In this tutorial we will deploy two fungible token contracts on edgenet and will deploy a simple fungible token exchange contract created in the previous part.
+In this tutorial we will deploy two fungible token contracts on the local network and will deploy a simple fungible token exchange contract created in the previous part.
 The ```ExchangeContract``` will store the addresses of the token contracts and their exchange rate.
 The exchange function will transfer the first token type(hereafter called receivingToken) from caller to exchange contract and after that will transfer the second token type(hereafter called sendingToken) from exchange contract to caller, based on the stated rate.

 ## Execution plan